 Zunyi Guizhou, China Travel Guide

 Zunyi sits in the north of Guizhou Province, a region of impressive karst topography and a subtropical climate.
-The city is based on a plateau, around 1,000 meters (3,300 feet), surrounded by rolling hills and mountains.
+The city is based on a plateau, around 1,000 meters (3,300 feet), surrounded by gentle hills and mountains.

 The Xiangjiang River flows through the city.
 Forests cover much of the non-urban land, contributing to clean air.
 Zunyi's location places it at a crossroads within southwest China, north of Guiyang and south of Chongqing.
 The humid subtropical monsoon climate keeps vegetation lush year-round.

-Walk through the rooms where pivotal decisions were made.
+Stroll through the rooms where pivotal decisions were made.

 Evidence of human presence from the Qin Dynasty.